 Yasmin Hales

 Yasmin Hales (MPhil) completed a BA (Hons) in Social Anthropology and an MA in the History of South Asian Art and Architecture at the School of Oriental and African Studies (SOAS) London University.
 Her professional experience has developed as a gallery educator and lecturer in Classical Indian miniature painting and contemporary Indian tribal art collections at the Victoria and Albert museum https://www.vam.ac.uk/collections/south-asia.
 Yasmin’s interest in the social use of space, architecture and indigenous tribal art was consolidated through ethnographic fieldwork in Northern India and latterly an interdisciplinary PhD scholarship research degree in the Anthropology of Architecture at Oxford Brookes University and UCL.
-She has taught Social Anthropology at Birkbeck, London University and Faculty of Interior Spatial design at LCC, University of Arts.
-Yasmin is currently a Short Course Associate lecture in Social Anthropology at Goldsmiths, London University, and City Lit Adult Education in addition to offering professional consultancy and private tuition.
+She has taught Social Anthropology at Birkbeck, London University and Faculty of Interior Spatial design at LCC, University of Arts and Goldsmiths, London University.
+Yasmin is currently delivering a wide range of Social Anthropology modular courses at City Lit Adult Education in addition to offering professional consultancy and private tuition.

 In June 2021 Yasmin has launched an educational platform entitled ‘Anthropology for All’.
 Here she runs a range of Anthropology Short Courses, a Summer school, one day and evening workshops on a range of Anthropological topics and themes.
 Please click below to register or further details. https://www.eventbrite.co.uk/e/anthropology-of-space-place-and-the-cultural-landscape-summer-course-tickets-162579079403?utm-campaign=social&utm-content=attendeeshare&utm-medium=discovery&utm-term=listing&utm-source=cp&aff=escb

-In August 2021 Yasmin joined UCL as one of the ethnographic researchers for VR Ethnographic Museum and the Sound team at the UCL (MAL) Media Anthropology Lab.
-This is an experimental online digital platform for UCL researchers and local Brazilian communities to curate and preserve their material culture, the indigenous art and artefacts in an ‘Oga Pysy’, a ceremonial house.
-The ceremonial houses are traditionally constructed by tribal community masons according to indigenous cosmological frameworks where rites and rituals are performed.
-However, in the context of local Brazilian conflicts and religious intolerance, this has resulted in two of the Oga Pysy houses being violently destroyed due to arson attacks – resulting in a tragic loss of indigenous architectural heritage and a breakdown in community identity.
+In August 2021 Yasmin joined UCL as one of the ethnographic researchers for VR Ethnographic Museum and the Sound team at the UCL (MAL) Media Anthropology Lab, an experimental online digital platform for local Brazilian communities to curate and preserve their material culture, the indigenous art and artefacts in an ‘Oga Pysy’, a ceremonial house where rites and rituals are performed.
 This research project is run in collaboration with the Endangered Material Knowledge Programme at the British Museum.